-Ruine Ehrenberg offers you exactly what you would expect from a medieval castle: tall towers, stunning architecture, and of course plenty of history.
-It can be an ideal destination for anyone who wants to get an insight into the time of the knights and want to imagine the thrills of the Middle Ages in a castle of more than 700 years. 🐉
+Ruine Ehrenberg offers you exactly what you would expect from a medieval castle: tall towers, stunning architecture, and of course, plenty of history.
+It can be an ideal destination for anyone who wants to get an insight into the time of the knights and imagine the thrills of the Middle Ages in a castle of more than 700 years.

-The castle houses an interactive museum, a nature exhibition and various historical rooms that bring you even closer to the Middle Ages.
+The castle houses an interactive museum, a nature exhibition, and various historical rooms that bring you closer to the Middle Ages.

-A suspension bridge longer than 400 meters leads to the attraction, located at a dizzying height in the valley.
+A suspension bridge over 400 meters leads to the attraction, located at a dizzying height in the valley.